Everest Pipkin Explained

 Pipkin makes drawings, computational artwork, generative poetry and other software, including games.[4]

-In 2016, Pipkin contributed to the art game anthology Triennale Game Collection with the piece The Worm Room, using images from the Biodiversity Heritage Library.
-An updated standalone release was published in 2020.
+In 2015, Pipkin exhibited work at Babycastles, Now Play This Festival, and the Electronic Literature Organization.[7]
+[8] In 2016, Pipkin contributed to the art game anthology Triennale Game Collection with the piece The Worm Room, using images from the Biodiversity Heritage Library.
+Their Twitterbot project Moth Generator was a finalist for Beazley Design of the Year 2016.[9]

-In 2020 Pipkin created a tool called "Image Scrubber" in response to Black Lives Matter protests that allowed protesters to blur out faces and remove metadata from their images, this tool became widely used during the movement to protect protesters' safety.[6]
-That same year they also created Shell Song, an interactive audio narrative game that explores deepfake voice technologies and the data sets behind them.[7]
+In 2020 Pipkin created a tool called "Image Scrubber" in response to Black Lives Matter protests that allowed protesters to blur out faces and remove metadata from their images, this tool became widely used during the movement to protect protesters' safety.[10]
+That same year they also created Lacework, a video cycle that looks at the conditions of production of artificial neural networks, and Shell Song, an interactive audio narrative game that explores deepfake voice technologies and the data sets behind them.[11]

 Awards